SiloSavers/PhoneCode/README.md

 ## Credits

 The app uses the [usb-serial-for-android](https://github.com/mik3y/usb-serial-for-android) library.
-The app is a fork of [CornyPhoneCode](https://github.com/cobysandholtz/CornyPhoneCode/tree/main?tab=readme-ov-file) which is a fork of [SimpleUsbTerminal](https://github.com/kai-morich/SimpleUsbTerminal)
+The app is a fork of [SimpleUsbTerminal](https://github.com/kai-morich/SimpleUsbTerminal) The app is also a fork of https://github.com/cobysandholtz/CornyPhoneCode/tree/main?tab=readme-ov-file